Competencies in public service developed by NASPAA

-- Distinguish short- from long-term fiscal consequences of program and policy decisions
+- Distinguish short- from long-term fiscal consequences of program and policy decisions.

-- Exercise ethical responsibility when conducting research and making decisions
+- Exercise ethical responsibility when conducting research and making decisions.

-- Identify the short- and long-term impacts of program and policy decisions on the physical environment
+- Identify the short- and long-term impacts of program and policy decisions on the physical environment.

-Examples of competencies in the required domain of communicating and interacting productively − face-to-face and/or electronically − with a diverse and changing workforce and citizenry may include but are not limited to:
+“Examples of competencies in the required domain to communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large may include but are not limited to:

 - Relate to all kinds of people and develop appropriate rapport that leads to constructive and effective relationships; finds common ground with a wide range of stakeholders.

-Page created by: Ian Clark, last modified 15 December 2015.
+Page created by: Ian Clark, last modified 3 July 2020.